jimbateson/jamesbateson.co.uk/README.md

 The personal website of James Bateson.
 A front-end developer based in Lancaster and working at Fat Media.

-The site is currently in very very early stages of development, so expect lots of updates and posisbly re-builds when I start hating something!
+The site is currently in very very early stages of development, so expect lots of updates and possibly re-builds when I start hating something!

 One of my main reasons for building this site, is to try and write more.
 Whether it be articles on tech, life, health etc.